mametch/RCNNbyPytorch/README.md

 # MaskRCNNbyPytorch
-Mask RCNN by Pytorch and Torchvision
+Mask RCNN by Pytorch and Torchvision.

 # Installation
-* Python
+* Python == 3.7.3
-* Pytorch
+* Pytorch == 1.4.0
-* Torchvision
+* Torchvision == 0.5.0

-# Sinple Run
+# Mask R-CNN
+* SingleImg.py
-Detect person bounding box by single image.
+Outputs bounding boxes and masks from a single image.
+* MultipleImg.py
+Outputs bounding boxes and masks from all images contained in a single directory.
+* SaveBbox.py
+Reproduce the specified directory structure and save the bounding boxes and masks.
+Save the bounding box in .json format and the mask in .jpg format.

-# Make DB
+# Keypoint R-CNN
-Make database like WSPD.
-Saveing person bounding box and keypoint.
+* SingleImg.py
+Outputs bounding boxes and key points from a single image.
+* MultipleImg.py
+Outputs bounding boxes and key points from all images contained in a single directory.
+* SaveBbox.py
+Reproduce the specified directory structure and save the bounding boxes and key points.
+Save the bounding box in .json format and the mask in .json format.